Last updated on : 07 Nov, 2025

 Vitamins and minerals keep the body functioning properly and boost immune health.

-Note: Each mother’s nutritional needs may vary — consulting a healthcare professional or dietitian can help tailor your diet to your unique requirements.
+Note: Each mother’s nutritional needs may vary significantly.
+The estimated energy requirement for an exclusively breastfeeding mother is approximately 2300-2500 kcal/day, which is higher than that of a non-lactating mother.
+Consulting a healthcare professional or dietitian can help tailor your diet to your unique requirements [1].

 A nutrient-rich meal plan is vital to promote healing and provide the energy needed for motherhood.
 Here are key tips to create a balanced diet: